• instagram

 Back to the hotel.
 Overnight.

-3rd Day: SHAMAKHI, MEYSARI WINERY, ISMAYILLI & LAHIJ (North Western route map link)
+3rd Day: SHAMAKHI, AZGRANATA WINERY & LAHIJ (North Western route map link)

 Breakfast at the hotel.
-Check-out at 8:00 to drive to Sheki city with the tour around Shamakhi region (2-2,5 hour drive from Baku), stop at Meysari Winery and visiting Lahij village on the way.
+Check-out at 8:30 to drive to Sheki city with the tour around Shamakhi region (2-2,5 hour drive from Baku), stop at AzGranata Winery and visiting Lahij villages on the way.

 Shamakhi is an astonishing place with ultra-extraordinary nature and incredible architecture, culture and unique history, interesting customs and traditions.